WordPress/gutenberg/docs/designers-developers/developers/block-api/block-registration.md

 # Block Registration

 ## `register_block_type`

 * **Type:** `Function`

 Every block starts by registering a new block type definition.
-The function `registerBlockType` takes two arguments, a block `name` and a block configuration object.
+To register, you use the `registerBlockType` function from the [`wp-blocks` package](/packages/blocks/README.md#registerBlockType).
+The function takes two arguments, a block `name` and a block configuration object.

 ### Block Name